 The objective of life-cycle cost analysis is to determine the appropriate ratio between capital equipment and O&M commitments to achieve the greatest mass removal in the most cost-effective manner.
-Capital outlays can be underutilized at sites where the plateau period is brief because the purchased componentry is operated well below its design capacity for the majority of the operational period.
+Capital outlays can be underutilized at sites where the plateau period is brief because the purchased componentry is operated well below its design capacity for most of the operational period.
 Systems designed to accommodate extraction rates near the maximum may achieve the desired mass removal in a shorter operational period.

-A cost-effective approach operation of the bioslurper involves renting of appropriately sized equipment during the period of high mass removal.
+A cost-effective approach to the operation of the bioslurper involves renting appropriately sized equipment during the period of high mass removal.
 When the mass removal rates decrease, the large equipment may be returned.
-Following this period of high LNAPL-recovery rates, smaller equipment (including knockout tanks and pumps) may be purchased.
-This approach reduces the cost of purchase oversized equipment that would only be used for a limited amount of time.
+Following this period of high LNAPL recovery rates, smaller equipment (including knockout tanks and pumps) may be purchased.
+This approach reduces the cost of purchasing oversized equipment for limited use.

-5.3 Cost Comparison
+5.3 COST COMPARISON

-The data in the full-scale implementation of in-well separation bioslurping can then be compared to the data for full-scale bioslurper operation with manual removal (Table 5-4) of the floating solids and full-scale bioslurper operation with DAF for floating solids treatment and removal (Table 5-5).
+The data in the full-scale implementation of in-well separation bioslurping can then be compared to the data for full-scale bioslurper operation with manual removal (see Table 9) of the floating solids and full-scale bioslurper operation with DAF for floating solids treatment and removal (see Table 10).
 Comparison of the cost data in these tables demonstrates the cost-effectiveness of bioslurper operation with the in-well separation system relative to operation with more conventional treatment and/or removal of the floating solids.
-Over the expected duration of the LNAPL-recovery effort (2 years), the in-well separation system saves approximately \$306,432 relative to conventional bioslurping with manual removal of the floating solids and approximately \$336,432 relative to conventional bioslurping with DAF for the postpump treatment of the aqueous stream.
-With each of these configurations, the quality of the discharge is the same, and satisfactory for discharge to the facilities wastewater treatment plant.
-Additionally, the remediation times for each of the configurations is the same because the in-well separation system does not affect the LNAPL-recovery rate relative to conventional bioslurping.
+Over the expected duration of the LNAPL recovery effort (2 years), the in-well separation system saves approximately \$306,432 relative to conventional bioslurping with manual removal of the floating solids and approximately \$336,432 relative to conventional bioslurping with manual removal of the discharge is the same and is satisfactory for discharge to the facility's wastewater treatment plant.
+Additionally, the remediation times for each of the configurations is the same because the in-well separation system does not affect the LNAPL recovery rate relative to conventional bioslurping.

 Cost Category Subcategory Costs (\$)

 FIXED COSTS

-1. CAPITAL COSTS Mobilization/demobilization \$15,000
+1. Capital Costs Mobilization/demobilization 15,000

-Demonstration Plan \$10,000

-Materials

-- Well Assembly \$7,000
+1 Demonstration plan 10,000

+Materials · · · · · · · · · · · · · · · · · · ·

+Well assembly 7,000

-- Manifold \$8,000
+Manifold 8,000

-- Gauges \$2,300
+Gauges 2,300

-Bioslurper Cost
+Bioslurper cost

-- 20-hp Liquid-ring pump \$12,200
+20-hp liquid-ring pump 12,200

-- Oil/water separator \$11,500
+Oil/water separator 11,500

-- Surge Tank \$2,000

-- Fuel Trap \$800

-- Sump Pumps \$500
+Surge tank 2,000

+Fuel trap 800

+Sump pumps 500

-- Hardware \$7,500
+Hardware 7,500

-- Labor \$10,000
+Labor 10,000

 Installation

-- Drilling \$41,000
+Drilling 41,000

-- Electrical \$5,000
+Electrical 5,000

-- Trenching \$1,000
+Trenching 1,000

 Subtotal \$133,800

 VARIABLE COSTS

-2. OPERATION AND Labor
+2. Operation and Maintenance Labor

-MAINTENANCE - Technician (b) \$109,200

-- Engineer (c) \$26,112
+Technician ^(b) 109,200

+Engineer ^(c) 26,112

-Materials and Consumables
+Materials and consumables

-- Carbon treatment of effluent \$240,000
+Carbon treatment of effluent 240,000

 water

-- Other \$5,000
+Other 5,000

-Sludge and Waste Disposal \$20,000
+Sludge and waste disposal 20,000

 Analysis

-- Effluent water sampling (d) \$10,000
+Effluent water sampling ^(d) 10,000

-- Off-gas sampling (e) \$10,000
+Off-gas sampling ^(e) 10,000

 Subtotal \$420,312

 TOTAL COSTS

-ТОТ AL TECHNOLOGY COST: \$554,112
+Total Technology Cost: \$554,112

-Quantity Treated: 2 acre
+Quantity Treated: 4,356 gallon

-Unit Cost (\$):277,056/acre
+Unit Cost: \$127/gallon

-Table 5-4.
-Estimated Full-Scale Implementation Costs for Conducting Bioslurping with Manual Removal of Floating Solids(a)
+Table 9.
+Estimated Full-Scale Implementation Costs for Conducting Bioslurping with Manual Removal of Floating Solids.^(a)

-(a) Based on a 2-acre area with 50 wells (4" diameter at 15 ft depth) operating for 2 years.

-(b) Technician time for full-time for the entire project.

-(c) Engineer time for 40 hours for first month, then 16 hours per month for rest of project.

-(d) Effluent water will be tested weekly for first month, then monthly for rest of project.

-(e) Air sampling will be conducted weekly for first month, then monthly for rest of project.
+^(a) Based on a 2-acre area with 50 wells (4-in diameter at 15-ft depth) operating for 2 years. ^(b) Technician for full-time the first month, then 2 days per week for rest of project. ^(c) Engineer for 40 hours the first month, then 16 hours per month for rest of project. ^(d) Effluent water will be tested weekly for first month, then monthly for rest of project. ^(e) Air sampling will be conducted weekly for first month, then monthly for rest of project.